SCADA CER · M1 · The Designation 0

 What happens next

 You treat every system in scope by default.
-The parent company gets a 47-page list of items by Friday.
-Tobias replies with "comprehensive" and means it as a compliment.
-The site team's group chat goes quiet for an afternoon, then the operations manager asks you for a coffee.
+The parent company gets a 47-page list by Friday.
+Tobias replies "comprehensive" and means it as a compliment.
+The site team's group chat goes quiet, then the operations manager asks you for a coffee.

-Three weeks in you realise you are working on items that do not need this depth.
-You will have to triage.
-The parent company you impressed in week one is going to see a triaged, narrower scope come back in week four, and you will have to explain the change.
+Three weeks in, you're working on items that don't need this depth.
+You'll have to triage.
+The narrower scope comes back in week four, and you'll have to explain the change.
 You bought week one's visibility with week four's credibility.

 Resilience +2.
-Personnel +2 (the broad sweep surfaces the contractor list under Article 14 Paragraph 1, it will matter in M3).
-But Trust-with-Regulator +0, comprehensiveness without calibration reads to an auditor as the absence of judgement, not the presence of thoroughness.
+Personnel +2 (the sweep surfaces the contractor list under Article 14 Paragraph 1, which matters in M3).
+But Trust-with-Regulator +0: comprehensiveness without calibration reads to an auditor as absence of judgement, not thoroughness.

 Wednesday 11:18